BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over 4500 construction defect and claims related expert witness designations, the Accomack County, Virginia Construction Expert Directory provides a wide range of trial support and construction consulting services to construction claims professionals concerned with construction defect and claims litigation.
-BHA provides construction related litigation support and expert witness services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-Utilizing in house resources which comprise design experts, civil / structural engineers, ICC Certified Inspectors, ASPE certified professional estimators, the organization brings national experience and local capabilities to Accomack County and the surrounding areas.
+Through more than 4500 construction defect and claims related expert witness designations, the Accomack County, Virginia Construction Expert Directory provides a wide spectrum of trial support and consulting services to construction claims professionals concerned with construction defect and claims litigation.
+BHA provides building related litigation support and expert witness services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Utilizing captive resources which comprise licensed architects, registered professional engineers, ASPE certified professional estimators, ICC Certified inspection and testing professionals, the firm brings regional experience and local capabilities to Accomack County and the surrounding areas.

 Construction Expert Witness News & Info